EEsizer: LLM-Based AI Agent for Sizing of Analog and Mixed Signal Circuit: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{nalog} and mixed-signal (AMS) integrated circuits, such as Analog-to-Digital Converters (ADCs) \cite{walden1999analog}, filters \cite{winder2002analog}, and Power Management Integrated Circuits (PMICs) \cite{ballo2021review}, play a vital role in communication systems and consumer electronics.
+\IEEEPARstart{A}{nalog} and mixed-signal (AMS) integrated circuits, such as Analog-to-Digital Converters (ADCs) \cite{761034}, filters \cite{9245137}, and Power Management Integrated Circuits (PMICs) \cite{ballo2021review}, play a vital role in communication systems and consumer electronics.
 The design process of AMS circuits typically follows a structured flow, beginning with the front-end stages of topology selection and circuit sizing, followed by the back-end tasks of placement and routing, as illustrated in Fig.~\ref{fig:design_flow}.
 Throughout this process, designers must often consider trade-offs among Power, Performance, and Area (PPA), to achieve a balanced circuit performance.
 Among these stages, circuit sizing remains particularly challenging due to its high-dimensional design space and complex trade-offs between performance metrics.
 Even for a fixed circuit topology, different applications impose distinct target specifications, and each metric has its own sensitivity and sizing profile.
 As a result, sizing is an iterative process rather than a one-time task, balancing competing objectives across varying requirements \cite {10.1145/3569052.3578929}.
 Therefore, as a crucial aspect of Electronic Design Automation (EDA), automatic circuit sizing has garnered increasing research interest \cite{lyu2018batch}, \cite{liao2017parasitic}.

 The rapid expansion of Machine Learning (ML) techniques has increasingly highlighted its potential for automating circuit design, offering new possibilities for achieving automation in the circuit sizing process.
-Bayesian Optimization (BO) models transistor sizing as a black-box optimization problem, employing Gaussian Process (GP) regression to efficiently guide the search for optimal solutions \cite{lyu2018batch, touloupas2021local}.
+Bayesian Optimization (BO) frames transistor sizing as an optimization problem in which the objective function is evaluated through simulation, and uses Gaussian Process (GP) regression to efficiently guide the search toward high-performing solutions \cite{lyu2018batch, touloupas2021local}.
 Deep Reinforcement Learning (DRL) further improves sizing efficiency by leveraging rewards from iterative simulations, enabling adaptation to complex design spaces \cite{zhao2022analog}.
 However, these methods operate without domain-specific analog design knowledge, leading to high computational costs and inconsistent performance across varying circuit designs and performance metrics. \cite{settaluri2020autockt}.